project-freedom-0/project-freedom-0.github.io/README.md

  We created a website that would help soldiers and anti-war protesters during the Vietnam war.
  We utilized echoAR to make AR versions of traps in Vietnam We created a website with a multitude of tips for the soldiers and protestors.
+ We created an app with survival tips for the soldiers in vietnam